 I often see advanced Portuguese speakers making mistakes when saying simple things such as “Thank you for the information” or “Thank you for helping me.”
-Starting today, you will be able to always say it right.
-In the video, I will also give you and important pronunciation tips.
+Now you will be able to always say thanks in Portuguese with confidence.

 Why are Prepositions Difficult?

-Learning how to correctly use prepositions is a challenge for every learner of Portuguese.
+Learning how to correctly use prepositions is a challenge for language learners in general.
 The main reason it is so difficult is because in most of the cases you cannot simply translate these prepositions to your language.
 Different languages match verbs and prepositions differently.
 Therefore the same preposition will have different translations when used with different verbs.

 My advice is to focus on one situation or one verb at a time.
 Today we will focus on expressing gratitude.